ampproject/amp-by-example/README.md

 $ vim src/10_Introduction/Hello_World.html
 ```

 If you want to create a new sample category, use `--category` or `-c`.
-Prefix the name with two digits followed by a space to define the sort order:none
+Prefix the name with two digits followed by a space to define the sort order:

 ```none
 $ gulp create --name amp-awesome --category "50 More Awesomeness"